 Crop insurance has been a part of Leager Farms for a long time.
 “We have had crop insurance since 1988, the year we got married,” Betsy recalls.
 Tom adds, “We have had total disaster years when we got 30 bushels of corn [per acre.]”
 Betsy says, “In 1993, we got around 17 bushels.”

 Farm Credit is there to help

 Why buy crop insurance from Farm Credit when it is available from many sources?
 The Leagers don’t hesitate, “They’re great people to deal with and always make the best recommendations,” says Tom.

 “Farm Credit has always been there for us during good years and hard years.”
 Betsy adds.
 “They know our operation and keep on top of things.”

 “We have a relationship with Farm Credit with our farm loans.
 It is beneficial to go through them.
 We get more service than we might get somewhere else,” she says.

 Looking ahead, both Betsy and Tom hope to leave a strong farming operation to the next generations.
 Betsy explains, “If not for crop insurance, the farm wouldn’t be as vital as it is today.
 That’s important for us, for our children and grandchildren.”

 “As we get older, we look forward to passing things down.
 We want to look to many more generations on the farm.
 It’s a hard life but a good life,” she concludes.

-This article originally ran in MidAtlantic Farm Credit's customer magazine, the Leader.
+This article originally ran in Horizon Farm Credit's customer magazine.